-4.1.2 First condition: Absence of alternative solutions
+4.1.2.
+First Condition: Absence of Alternative Solutions

-The Habitats Directive makes the issuance of authorisations dependent on the absence of alternative solutions.
-80 First, only in the absence of alternative solutions could the authority allow for derogations under paragraph 4.
-Member States must therefore be able to demonstrate, where appropriate, that the impact study has found there to be no viable alternative.81 Applicants should therefore demonstrate that they have fully considered alternative solutions.
+The Habitats Directive makes the issuance of authorisations dependent on the absence of alternative solutions.109 First, only in the absence of alternative solutions could the authority allow for derogations under paragraph 4.
+Member States must therefore be able to demonstrate, where appropriate, that the AIA has found there to be no viable alternative.110 Developers should therefore demonstrate that they have fully considered alternative solutions.

-Given that the obligation to seek the least damaging alternative 82 encapsulates a preventative approach 83 the specific importance of that obligation is not difficult to fathom.
+Given that the obligation to seek the least damaging alternative 111 encapsulates a preventative approach,112 the specific importance of that obligation is not difficult to fathom.
 However, given the traditional emphasis upon developers' rights, one can expect a fair amount of resistance from the authorities to seek the least damaging alternative.

-Considering the useful effect (effet utile) of the Directive, it is appropriate to give, keeping in mind the useful effect of the Community norm, a broad interpretation to the obligation to seek out the least damaging alternative for the conservation of the site.84 The obligation to seek the least damaging alternative should be at the heart of every AIA, with the particular aim of reducing the potential impact on the Natura 2000 site.
+Considering the useful effect (effet utile) of the Directive, it is appropriate to give, keeping in mind the effet utile of the EU legislation, a broad interpretation to the obligation to seek out the least damaging alternative for the conservation of the site.113 The obligation to seek the least damaging alternative should be at the heart of every AIA, with the particular aim of reducing the potential impact on the Natura 2000 site.
 Strictly speaking, it should be considered as a key feature of the assessment.
 As soon as it becomes possible for the Member State to achieve the same objective in a way that causes less damage to the conservation of the protected habitat, the initial project must be abandoned in favour of the alternative project.
-This means that it should not be possible to invoke the higher costs of alternative projects as a reason for excluding less damaging projects, except where the costs are disproportionately high.85
+This means that it should not be possible to invoke the higher costs of alternative projects as a reason for excluding less damaging projects, except where the costs are disproportionately high.114 the difficulty in obtaining the relevant information, for example as needed for assessors to have something to compare and contrast; and